 Therefore the day when “THESE THINGS CAME TO PASS” is Thursday afternoon of Abib 14.

-Also, when one calculates for the years 30-33 C.E. to when Passover, Abib 14, occurred during a Wednesday night and Thursday day, the result is the year 30 C.E.
+Also, when one calculates for the years 30 to 33 C.E. to when Passover, Abib 14, occurred during a Wednesday night and Thursday day, the result is the year 30 C.E.

 Two Scenarios